-- 1. Tap the page in the page sorter where you want to paste. - 2.
-Tap again to open the context menu, and then tap paste.
+- 1. Double-tap the page in the page sorter where you want to paste to open the context menu. - 2.
+Tap Paste.

 The page is pasted beneath the selected page in the problem.

 Changing Document Settings

 Document settings control how all numbers, including elements or matrices and lists, are displayed in TI-NspireTM documents.
 You can change the default settings at any time, and you can specify settings for a specific document.